mafaldacustodio/Proteomics-QC-Pipeline/README.md

 After analysing the report, you may want to:

 #### Apply batch correction
+Edit the  **config.yml** file in the batch correction settings and run the following command:
 ```bash
 run slurm.sh batch_correction
 ```

 #### Remove identified outlier samples
+Edit the  **config.yml** file by adding the samples you want to remove in the "exclude_samples" list and run the following command:
 ```bash
 run slurm.sh remove_samples
 ```